| Text and pictures by

 nomenclature must be considered wrong because this variation was issued to

 all ranks.
-2) The

-side and F-S logo on the other, existed in three variations
+on one side and F-S logo on the other, existed in three variations

 Another point is that after 1943 when all black knives were issued the